Medha-Subramaniyan/Infectious-Diseases-Data-Analysis/README.md

 - **Data Cleaning Notebook:** IDP-Cleaning.ipynb contains all the preprocessing and cleaning steps applied to the raw data.
 - **Data Visualization Notebook:** IDP-Visuals.ipynb showcases the development of various visualizations.
 - **SQL Scripts:** lacroseUpdate.sql and tuberc.sql for database manipulations and data extraction.
-- **Visualization Screenshots:** Images of the Tableau dashboards that provide a quick overview of the findings.
+- **Visualizations:** Images of the Tableau dashboards that provide a quick overview of the findings.